alexanderlarin/aiovk/README.rst

 Notice that ``wait`` value only for long pool connection.

-Real pause could be more ``wait`` time because of need time for authorisation (if needed), reconnect and etc.
+Real pause could be more ``wait`` time because of need time for authorization (if needed), reconnect and etc.